-If a child has not had a medication before, it is advised that the parent keep the child at home for the first 48 hours to ensure no adverse effects as well as to give time for medication to take effect.
+If a child has not had a medication before or is still recovering from an illness, it is advised that the parents keep the child at home for the first 48 hours (or longer if not feeling better) to ensure no adverse effects as well as to give time for medication to take effect.

-The School Nurse is responsible for the administration of medication and all medications must be taken to her by the child's parent/carer and a consent form must be signed.
+The School Nurse is responsible for the administration of medication and all medications must be taken to them by the child's parent/carer and a consent form must be signed.
 The school will ensure that the medicine is stored correctly and that records are kept accordingly.
 In the unlikely event of absence of the nurse, the Head of Lower School is responsible for the overseeing of administering medication.

-Medical conditions are recorded on SIMS and staff are directed by the nurse, with the child's parents, of steps to be taken should any child need emergency medications in school.
+Medical conditions are recorded on SIMS and the Medical Tracker and staff are directed by the School Nurse, with the child's parents, of steps to be taken should any child need emergency medications in school.
 Those children likely to suffer from anaphylactic shock have Adrenaline Autoinjectors and other necessary medications in a named bag, which goes with the adult in charge wherever the child might be on site.
 Inhalers for named children are stored where staff can access them easily.
 Photographs of children with long term or complex medical conditions are displayed in staffrooms on both school sites.
 There is a frequent staff training on Adrenaline Autoinjectors administration and first aid training on a three-yearly rotational basis for all staff.
 All other medicines must be handed in by parents/ carers to be administered by the School Nurse.